Wellness & Self-Care Rituals

 Arms and legs of a woman in white dress covered with white flowers

-Forest air contains natural compounds like terpenes, which have anti-inflammatory properties that can help your skin.
+Forest air contains natural compounds like terpenes, which have anti-inflammatory properties that may help support healthy, balanced skin.
 Spending time in nature may reduce symptoms of conditions like eczema and psoriasis, promoting healthier and more radiant skin.

 By incorporating forest bathing into your routine, you can give your skin a natural boost while also enjoying the calming effects of the environment.